-Steve Hobden, 34, from Plymouth and a BSc (Hons) Construction Management and the Environment graduate from Plymouth University, is using his skills as part of the team building the University’s new health research laboratories at Plymouth Science Park.
+Steve Hobden, 34, from Plymouth and a BSc (Hons) Construction Management and the Environment graduate from the University of Plymouth, is using his skills as part of the team building the University’s new health research laboratories at Plymouth Science Park.

-Steve has always been interested in construction and studied for a GNVQ in construction at South Devon College before starting his undergraduate studies at Plymouth University.
+Steve has always been interested in construction and studied for a GNVQ in construction at South Devon College before starting his undergraduate studies at the University of Plymouth.

 He completed his first two years and then took some time out to work on sites.
-During this time he qualified and worked as a site carpenter for eight years and then came back to Plymouth University to finish his degree.
+During this time he qualified and worked as a site carpenter for eight years and then came back to the University of Plymouth to finish his degree.

 Most recently he worked for construction business ISG on the refurbishment of the Guildhall Shopping Centre in Exeter, before recently joining Kier.